Clinical Rotations

 7 clinical rotation tips from experienced physicians

-Imagine your first day of clinical rotations.
-After hours of studying, you’ll finally transition from learning in classrooms to exploring the floors of real care environments.
-What should you focus on to ensure your success in patient care?
-Follow these tips from experienced physicians as you begin clinical rotations and start planning for your specialty.
+Imagine your first day of clinical rotations as a medical student.
+After hours of studying, you will finally transition from learning in classrooms to exploring real care environments.

 Get residency-ready with AMA benefits